v-aibha-v-jain/MLP-XOR-Back_and_Front_propagation/README.md

 ## How to Run

-1. Clone the repository and install requirements (see `requirements.txt` if provided).
+1. Clone the repository and install requirements (see `requirements.txt`).
 2. Run the main script to train and visualize the MLP on XOR.
 3. Check the code and plots for each activity above.